-Encouraging self-reliance and enabling refugees to earn livelihoods are important ways to improve the lives of refugees in protracted situations.
-Promoting livelihood opportunities can enable refugees to become self-reliant and contribute to the local economies in their host countries while reducing pressure on humanitarian assistance programs and host community resources.
-With these acquired skills and experiences, they can also be better prepared for an eventual return to their home country or building a new life in their country of resettlement.
+Promoting livelihood opportunities can enable refugees and others1 to become self-reliant, build useful skills, and contribute to local economies in their host countries while reducing pressure on humanitarian assistance programs and host community resources.
+With these acquired skills and experiences, they can also be better prepared in the event they locally integrate, return to their home country, or build a new life in their country of resettlement.

 What Are Livelihoods?

-A livelihood comprises the capabilities, activities, and assets (material and social resources) required for living.
+A livelihood comprises the capabilities, activities, and assets (material and social resources) required to live and sustain oneself.
 A livelihood is sustainable when it can withstand the stress and shocks of changing circumstances.
 A sustainable livelihood should also be capable of being maintained, or even enhanced, while not undermining the natural resource base.2

 The Bureau of Population, Refugees, and Migration (PRM) defines livelihoods activities as those that allow people to acquire and access the capabilities, knowledge, goods, and assets necessary to live in safety and with dignity.
-In most cases, this simply means decent work.
+In most cases, this simply means legal, decent work.3

-What Hinders Refugees’ Efforts To Pursue Livelihoods Activities?
+What Hinders Refugees’ Efforts to Pursue Livelihoods and Economic Inclusion?

 The 1951 Refugee Convention and its 1967 Protocol set out the legal framework for refugees to lawfully obtain wage employment and pursue self-employment in countries of asylum.
 Nevertheless, despite growing evidence that refugees can fill labor gaps and contribute to host economies, many countries prohibit refugees from working legally.
 Often, the right to work is not recognized, even by States that are party to the Convention and/or Protocol.
 Moreover, refugees may face barriers to accessing other rights or services related to work such as freedom of movement, identity documentation, bank accounts, education, healthcare, land and property, or business ownership.
 The same challenges in accessing decent work opportunities can often exist for other forcibly displaced persons such as asylum seekers and internally displaced persons (IDPs), stateless persons, and vulnerable migrants.
-This can be a consequence or a combination of domestic political pressure, social tensions, and weak economies.
+This can be a consequence or a combination of domestic political pressure, social tensions, and/or weak economies.

 Promoting livelihoods in all phases of a humanitarian crisis is critical.
-Sustainable livelihoods allow refugees, other forcibly displaced persons such as internally displaced persons (IDPs), conflict victims, stateless persons, and vulnerable migrants to: retain dignity; contribute to the economy of their host country; reduce pressure on direct aid programs; and retain or even build skills that can be used in exile, upon return home, or in a third country.
-Allowing refugees to pursue livelihoods activities can also improve their protection, including by reducing their use of negative coping mechanisms, such as limiting meals or resorting to unsafe work opportunities.
+Sustainable livelihoods allow refugees, other forcibly displaced persons such as internally displaced persons (IDPs), conflict victims, stateless persons, and vulnerable migrants to: retain dignity, contribute to the economy of their host country, reduce pressure on direct aid programs, and retain or even build skills that can be used in their current communities, upon return home, or in a third country.
+Allowing these populations to pursue livelihoods activities can also improve their protection, including by reducing their use of negative coping mechanisms, such as limiting meals or resorting to unsafe work opportunities.

-What Is PRM Doing To Improve Livelihoods for Refugees?
+What Is PRM Doing to Improve Livelihoods and Self-reliance?

 In conjunction with other USG partners, PRM is increasing diplomatic efforts to promote work and related rights for all those it assists, as well as to advocate for their inclusion in existing services and programs by host governments, development actors, and the private sector.
-Two of the four overarching objectives of the Global Compact on Refugees are to ease pressures on host countries and to enhance refugee self-reliance, both of which can be advanced through legal work opportunities for refugees.
-Additionally, PRM supports programs that boost livelihoods for refugees.
-Finally, PRM is working to expand the evidence-base around the economic impacts of refugee labor through partnership with research organizations such as the Tent Partnership, that boost employment and entrepreneurship for refugees and other vulnerable populations.
+Two of the four overarching objectives of the Global Compact on Refugees are to ease pressures on host countries and to enhance refugee self-reliance, both of which can be advanced through legal, decent work opportunities for refugees.
+Additionally, PRM supports programs, including with private sector convenors such as the Tent Partnership, that boost employment and entrepreneurship for refugees and other vulnerable populations.

 What Kind of Livelihoods Programs Does PRM Support?